davidfrank96/local-man-platform-app/docs/vendor-cards.md

 - `Call` and `View details` share the green/glassy CTA family so primary vendor actions feel related
 - `Directions` is secondary
 - `Directions` may remain visually distinct because it leaves the app for navigation
-- clicking/tapping the card body previews the vendor on the map
+- clicking/tapping the card body updates the selected vendor state
+- desktop may show map-preview helper copy because the map stays visible beside the list
+- mobile hides map-preview helper copy because the map now lives in the dedicated Map tab
 - action clicks must not be intercepted by the map-preview click target

 ## Selected vendor card